 ''Not having enough time to talk strategy is a common gripe for organisations.
 Even when they do get the chance, it’s often unproductive or ignored by employees.''
 Nicholas Gruen: against strategy observes that even if time is made people often comment the time was not well spend, the conclusions useless and/or ignored come Monday morning and asks''What’s going on here?''

 How do you make performance management valuable and useful for everyone involved?
 It is often viewed as a tick and flick game but it has also been likened to going on a diet.
-Don’t treat performance management like a fad diet but as a long-term program that includes weight loss and maintenance and is achieved through goal setting and associated habitual lifestyle changes that involve frequent exercise, healthy and regular eating, self-monitoring a
+Don’t treat performance management like a fad diet but as a long-term program that includes weight loss and maintenance and is achieved through goal setting and associated habitual lifestyle changes that involve frequent exercise, healthy and regular eating, self-monitoring and regulation, a